MEI Travel Banner Ad

 What should you do if you notice someone being a chair hog?

 In this case, if you know someone has been gone a while and you want their chairs, find a crew member and ask them to remove the items.
-Though you could move them yourself, it’s best to let crew members handle it.
+Though you could move them yourself, it’s best to let a crew member handle it.

 Otherwise, there’s not much else you can do.
 Try to find chairs in a nice spot elsewhere on the deck.
-Or, look for another outdoor deck to enjoy the fresh air.
-And above all else, try not to let someone else’s selfish actions ruin your day.
+Or, look for another sundeck to enjoy the fresh air.
+Above all else, try not to let someone else’s selfish actions ruin your day.
 Chances are, there are lots of things to do and spots to relax on your cruise ship.
 Enjoy your vacation, even when things don’t work out exactly the way you would have wanted them to.

 Comments